 Your relative or friend may find it hard to sleep at night.
 This can be due to pain, sleeping a lot during the day or being anxious and finding it hard to relax.
-If you are concerned that you will not hear them calling you at night, use a baby monitor.
-This can be very reassuring.

 There are many ways to help them relax and fall asleep at night.
-For example, listening to music, reading, meditating or a warm drink in the late evening may help.
+For example, listening to music, reading, meditating or a warm drink (no caffeine) in the late evening may help.
 Make sure the bedroom is quiet and not too hot or cold either.
-Discuss ongoing sleep problems with your GP or visiting nurse.
+Discuss ongoing sleep problems with the GP or visiting nurse.
+If you are concerned that you will not hear your relative or friend calling you at night, use a baby monitor.
+This can be very reassuring.

-The night nurse's soothing voice and soft tones calmed our emotions and we knew by her confident actions that she was totally in control at all times.
+The night nurse's soothing voice and soft tones calmed our emotions and we knew by her confident actions that she was totally in control at all times.'